Ventrilingapuram

 Ventrilingapuram is a panchayat village Near sankarankovil at Tenkasi district [Before 2018, at Tirunelveli District ] in the Indian state of Tamil Nadu.

 A fast-growing village, Ventrilingapuram is located between Sankarankoil and Surandai, which are surrounded by several villages.
 Ventrilingapuram has a lake which is second biggest area lake in Tenkasi district and 3 consecutive small hills.

 Location

 Ventrilingapuram is the biggest village in the Pattadakatti panchyat of Sankarankoil taluk, Tirunelveli district, at the foot of the Western Ghats.
 Pattadakatti panchayat comprises Ventrilingapuram, Tharmathoorani, Sarkaraikulam, Thattankulam, Chandragiri village, Rail Pattadakatti, Pattadakatti and partial of Pudur Village.
 Pattadakatti Panchat is in Mela Neelitha Nallur block, Sankarankoil Taluk.

 Description

 Ventrilingapuram has a large Lions pond at the foot of Great Mountain.
 It has a population of 2,080.

 The people of the village harvest crops and manufacture beedis.
-For this reason, the village is sometime.

 The village has more than a dozen temples.
 Cultural events such as Villu Paatu, Kumbam Dance, and Medai Nadagam take place during the Celebration of Temples.
 The Familiar Temple of this village was named as Vennivudayar and Marriamman Kaliamman Temple.
 The village got its name because of the temple of Vennivudayar, which means "Shiva".